COMPETITIVE GOVERNANCE

 The State Parent Sector Board has authority over the creation and reconfiguration of local governments.

-Federal level CRA Sector Boards may not fund state or local level CRA Sector Boards.
+Federal-level CRA Sector Boards may not fund state- or local-level CRA Sector Boards.

 CRA Section 5.
 Original-Authority

-Authority rests with the individual, agency, or board assigned Original-Authority by this Amendment with the understanding that this Amendment further divides, allocates, and designates jurisdiction and Original-Authority with additional clauses.
+Authority rests with the individual, agency, or board assigned Original-Authority by this Amendment, with the understanding that this Amendment further divides, allocates, and designates jurisdiction and Original-Authority with additional clauses.

-Original-Authority rests with the individual person.
+Original Authority originates with the individual person.

 A person owns their body and has Original-Authority to protect their body, as well as their property, possessions, liberty, and freedom; this same Original-Authority extends to protecting their family and fellow man; this Original-Authority creates a civil liberty to own, possess, and carry weapons necessary to achieve that protection.